Russell Westbrook: Denver Nuggets (2024–2025)

-Sacramento Kings (2025–present)
+Sacramento Kings (2025–2026)

 On October 16, 2025, Westbrook signed a one-year, minimum salary contract with the Sacramento Kings.
-On November 5, Westbrook had his 204th career triple‑double and his first as a Kings player, posting 23 points, 16 rebounds, and 10 assists in a 121–116 victory over the Golden State Warriors.
+He chose to wear number 18 in order to represent the amount of seasons he played in the NBA.
+On November 5, Westbrook had his 204th career triple‑double and his first as a King, posting 23 points, 16 rebounds, and 10 assists in a 121–116 victory over the Golden State Warriors.
 He also achieved 8,734 career rebounds, surpassing Jason Kidd (8,725) for the most career rebounds by a guard in NBA history.
 On November 14, Westbrook achieved 10,000 career assists in a 124–110 loss to the Minnesota Timberwolves, recording a triple-double with 13 points, 10 rebounds, and 14 assists, and joining LeBron James as the only players in NBA history to reach 25,000 career points and 10,000 career assists.
+On December 27, Westbrook surpassed Magic Johnson and took seventh place on the NBA’s all-time assists list during a 113–107 win over the Dallas Mavericks.
+In the same game, he also became the 14th player in NBA history to reach 2,000 career steals.

+On January 3, 2026, Westbrook put up 17 points, nine rebounds, and six assists in a 129–102 loss to the Phoenix Suns, surpassing Oscar Robertson to become the point guard with the most career points scored in NBA history and moving into 15th place on the NBA’s all-time scoring list.
+On February 9, Westbrook scored 17 points in the Kings’ 120–94 loss to the New Orleans Pelicans, surpassing the 27,000-point mark for his NBA career and becoming the 14th player in league history to reach the milestone.
+On March 9, Westbrook recorded his 208th career triple-double, finishing with 23 points, 11 rebounds and 12 assists while committing zero turnovers to lead the Kings to a 126–110 win over the Chicago Bulls.
+On March 17, Westbrook surpassed Mark Jackson and Steve Nash and took fifth place on the NBA’s all-time assists list during a game against the San Antonio Spurs.

+Retirement

+On August 12, 2026, Westbrook announced his retirement from professional basketball on social media.